NicolasLM/spinach/doc/hacking/contributing.rst

 Compatibility
 -------------

-Spinach runs on all versions of Python starting from 3.5.
-Tests are run on Travis to ensure that.
+Spinach runs on all versions of Python starting from 3.6.
+Tests are run via GitHub actions to ensure that.

 Documentation sources
 ---------------------